kodaicoder/65130969-DPU-sample_react/README.md

 # Getting Started with Create React App

-This project is for learning a github and git
+This project is for learning a github and git ,  ou need to run `npm i` for the first time you use this repository

 ## Available Scripts